psychmeta/beautiful-jekyll/learning-R.md

 - Emmanuel Paradis’ [“R for Beginners”](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) is a free book for introductory R topics.

-- The “Personality Project” is a project led by William Revelle (author of the “psych” R package) and the [Personality Project website](http://personality-project.org/r/) hosts a series of tutorials for psychologists interested in learning R.
+- The “Personality Project” is a project led by William Revelle (author of the [`psych` R package](https://cran.r-project.org/web/packages/psych/index.html)) and the [Personality Project website](http://personality-project.org/r/) hosts a series of tutorials for psychologists interested in learning R.

 - Code School’s [“Try R”](http://tryr.codeschool.com/) is a free tutorial that provides opportunities to practice using the R language in the comfort of your own browser window.

 ## Find Cool Packages for R!
 After installing R and learning the basics, it’s time to explore the vast world of user-developed R packages.
 There are thousands of packages available for R, but below are some of our favorites (other than `psychmeta`, of course!).
+You can also find a complete list of the R packages hosted on CRAN [here](https://cran.r-project.org/web/packages/available_packages_by_name.html).

 ### `tidyverse`
 The `tidyverse` package is actually a collection of packages that can help with data importation, data cleaning, data management, creating beautiful plots, and much more.